The Mazzini-Cutler Case

 I cannot describe the incredible astonishment that I felt while listening.
-Sparnaay was not only playing one tone up but for most of the piece, one octave higher than I was!
+Sparnaay was not only playing one tone up but, for most of the piece, one octave higher than me!

 We did not know what to do.
-There is no other way of telling it: our recording was rubbish.
+There is no other way of telling it: our recording was completely wrong.

 I uploaded the recording, privately, on Youtube and discussed further what to do.

-After a hubris-exceeding parenthesis in which I was sure I could send the “wrong” recording to Joe Cutler, without even mentioning the differences, expecting an equally naïf and condescending reaction, we luckily decided to go another way.
+After a hubris- exceeding parentheses in which I was sure I could send the “wrong” recording to Joe Cutler, without even mentioning the differences, and wait for his predictably negative reaction, we decided to go another way.

-Using instead the power of honesty, we wrote Joe Cutler an email that stated every single problem we had in practising and recording the piece, and therefore the decisions that I took and their consequent mistakes, and we attached the recording.
+Using the power of honesty, we wrote Joe Cutler an email, stating every problem that we had in recording the piece, the decision and consequent mistakes that I made, and we sent the recording.